Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 It divides a large problem into smaller chunks, or "strips," which are processed sequentially, but within each strip, work is vectorized.

 ##### What is a vector mask register?

+Vector mask registers are special registers used in vector processors and SIMD (Single Instruction, Multiple Data) architectures to control which elements in a vector operation are active